 There are myriad car waxes available on the market today.

-That’s the methodology I’m using here for deciding the best car wax in the world.
+That’s the methodology I’m using here for deciding on the best car wax in the world.

 It’s a moveable feast!

-Swissvax Crystal Rock is a sublime wax that manages to combine the unrivalled finish characteristic of a great high quality, high carnauba content wax.
-It has surprising durability and a longevity, and an ease of application often lacking in a car wax with such a high carnauba content, add to that superb water repellency (hydrophobicity) and amazing water beading as just a couple of the outstanding features of this wax.
+Swissvax Crystal Rock is a sublime wax that manages to combine the unrivalled finish characteristic of an excellent high quality, high carnauba content wax.
+It has surprising durability and longevity, and ease of application often lacking in a car wax with such a high carnauba content.
+Add to that superb water repellency (hydrophobicity) and amazing water beading as just a couple of the outstanding features of this wax.